The Role of a CASA

 What kind of advocacy does a CASA do?

-The CASA volunteer engages with the child and the stakeholders in their life–parents, family members, social workers, school officials, health providers and anyone else knowledgeable about the child’s history.
+The CASA volunteer engages with the child and the stakeholders in their life–parents, family members, social workers, foster parents, school officials, health providers and anyone else knowledgeable about the child’s history.
 The CASA also reviews all records pertaining to the child–school, medical and caseworker reports, and other documents.
 CASAs both advocate for the child’s best interest in the outcome of their case as well as to ensure their needs are met while they in the foster care system.
 Each case is as unique as the child involved.
-Read our Success Stories to get an idea of the many things CASAs do to advocate for the children they serve.
+Meet our CASA Volunteers to get an idea of the many things CASAs do to advocate for the children they serve.

 How many cases on average does a CASA volunteer carry at a time?